 Ingredient #2: Organic catnip.
 This needs no real explanation.
 Not all cats react to catnip, but I am using it in combination with the other ingredients.
 For those who respond to it, you will have an enhanced Olfactory Kick Start.

-Actually, my favourite product to Olfactory Kick Start a cat is an organic combination of Silver vine and catnip.
+Actually, my favorite product to Olfactory Kick Start a cat is an organic combination of Silver vine and catnip.
 It’s called Ultimate Blend, grown and produced by From the Field.